-The GPIO Peripheral Select register can be used to multiplex out any one of the three alternate peripherals for GPIOC.
-The default peripheral is Quad Decoder 1 and Quad Timer B (NOT available in the 56F8156 device); these peripherals work together.
+The GPIOC Peripheral Select register can be used to multiplex out any one of the three alternate peripherals for GPIOC.
+The default peripheral is Quad Decoder 1 and Quad Timer B (NOT available in the 56F8167 device); these peripherals work together.

-The four I/O pins associated with GPIOC can function as GPIO, Quad Decoder 1/Quad Timer B, or as SPI 1 signals.
+The four I/O pins associated with GPIOC can function as GPIO, Quad Decoder 1/Quad TimerB, or as SPI 1 signals.
 GPIO is not the default and is enabled/disabled via the GPIOC_PER, as shown in Figure 6-10 and Table 6-2.
 When GPIOC[3:0] are programmed to operate as peripheral I/O, then the choice between decoder/timer and SPI inputs/outputs is made in the SIM_GPS register and in conjunction with the Quad Timer Status and Control Registers (SCR).
 The default state is for the peripheral function of GPIOC[3:0] to be programmed as decoder functions.
 This can be changed by altering the appropriate controls in the indicated registers.

-Figure 6-10 Overall Control of Pads Using SIM_GPS Control
+Figure 6-10 Overall Control of GPIOC Pads Using SIM_GPS Control

-Contro ol Registers Pin Function GPIOC_PER GPIOC_DTR SIM_GPS Quad Timer SCR Register OEN bits Comments GPIO Input 0 0 - - GPIO Output 0 1 - - Quad Timer Input / Quad Decoder Input 2 1 0 0 See the "Switch Matrix for Inputs to the Timer" table in the 56F8300 Peripheral User Manual Quad Timer Output / Quad Decoder Input 3 1 - 0 1 for the definition of the timer inputs based on the Quad Decoder Mode configuration.
+Contro ol Registers Pin Function GPIOC_PER GPIOC_DTR SIM_GPS Quad Timer SCR Register OEN bits Comments GPIO Input 0 0 - GPIO Output 0 1 - Quad Timer Input / Quad Decoder Input 2 1 0 0 See the "Switch Matrix for Inputs to the Timer" table in the 56F8300 Peripheral User Manual for the definition of timer inputs based on the Quad Timer Output / Quad Decoder Input 3 1 0 1 Quad Decoder mode configuration.
 SPI input 1 1 - See SPI controls for determining the direction SPI output 1 1 - of each of the SPI pins.

-Table 6-2 Control of Pads Using SIM_GPS Control 1
+Table 6-2 Control of GPIOC Pads Using SIM_GPS Control1